kevroletin/web-game-doc/README.markdown

     {"result": "badPlayersNum"}

 #####Description:
-Creates new map with mapName name, name must be UNIQUE string with length less than 16 symbols, otherwise returns `{"result":
+Creates a new map with mapName name, name must be UNIQUE string with length less than 16 symbols, otherwise returns `{"result":
 "badMapName"}`.

       The playersNum must be an integer in interval:[2, 5].